freekrai/freekrai/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Roger

-I'm a full-stack software engineer, author and dad from Canada.
+I'm a Product Engineer, author and dad from Canada, with over 2 decades in the field.

 🔭 I’m currently working on multiple frontend and backend projects using Astro, React, Remix, Nextjs, Nodejs, and various AI integrations.

 I build a lot of things using many stacks, currently mostly working with Astro / React / Remix / Nextjs and Nodejs with various APIs.

 * 🌍  I'm based in Penticton, British Columbia, Canada
-* 🖥️  See my portfolio at [Roger Stringer](https://rogerstringer.com) or [Coded Geekery](https://codedgeekery.com)
+* 🖥️  See my portfolio at [Roger Stringer](https://rogerstringer.com)
 * 🧠  I'm learning to never stop learning.
 * 🤝  I'm open to collaborating on interesting projects

+I'm also a big camping and hiking enthusiast.
+When I'm not hanging out with my family or at the computer, or at a coffee shop, you can find me camping or hiking somewhere in the mountains around the Okanagan valley where I live.

 ### :zap: Stats